 Church of the Holy Sepulchre

-Make your way over to Damascus Gate, one of the main entrances to the Old City.
-You’ll catch another glance at the impressive outer wall and the two towers the gate is flanked by.
-Enjoy having a little more space; grab some Falafel an hummus if you’re feeling hungry.
+Make your way over to the Damascus Gate, one of the main entrances to the Old City.
+You’ll catch another glance of the impressive outer wall and the two towers the gate is flanked by.
+Enjoy having a little more space; grab some falafel and hummus if you’re feeling hungry.

 After descending from Temple Mount, see the Western or Wailing Wall.
 It represents one of the most significant historic sites in Judaism.
 Countless pilgrims travel to the Wall each year to pray, write their wishes on small pieces of paper and place them between the cracks in the stone.
-No matter in what you believe, you’ll easily recognize the importance of this spot.
+No matter what you believe in, you’ll easily recognize the importance of this spot.

 If you now feel like somewhat escaping the hustle and bustle of the city a little, find your way up the roofs.
 It’s a whole different kind of second floor town above the old town!
 You can walk over most of the roofs, thus cut short the way through the crowded streets “downstairs”.
 It’s amazingly calm for a change and provides amazing views.